 Corporate auditors hold meetings with the accounting auditor or the Internal Audit and Control Office on a timely basis to exchange opinions and share information as well as request a report from the accounting auditor or the Internal Audit and Control Office as needed.
-During the process of audit and after the completion of audit by the accounting auditor, the corporate auditors receive a report on the observations of the audit.
+During the process of and after the completion of audit by the accounting auditor, the corporate auditors receive a report on the findings of the audit.

 Appointment of outside auditor Appointed

 Number of outside auditors 2

 Number of outside auditors designated as 1

-independent auditors
+independent officer

-Name Association Relationship with the Company
+Name Association Re elatio onsh ip v vith t he C Com pan у

-а b С d е f g h i j k m
+а b С d е f g h i j k ı m

 Koichi Kobayashi Certified public

 accountant

 Takashi Ejiri Lawyer

-^{}Choices regarding relationship with the Company
+\Choices regarding relationship with the Company

 - a.
 An executive of a listed company or its subsidiary - b.
 A non-executive director or accounting advisor of a listed company or its subsidiary - c.
-An executive or a non-executive director of the parent company of a listed company
+An executive or a non-executive director of the parent company of a listed company - d.
+An auditor of the parent company of a listed company

-- d.
-An auditor of the parent company of a listed company - e.
+- e.
 An executive of a sister company of a listed company - f.
 An individual whose major business client is a listed company or an executive of such individual - g.
 A major business client of a listed company or an executive of such business client - h.
 A consultant, accounting specialist, or legal professional who receives a substantial amount of money or assets in addition to the customary remuneration from a listed company - i.
 A major shareholder of a listed company (In the case that such major shareholder is a corporation, an executive thereof) - j.
 An executive of a business client (that does not fall under any of (f), (g), or (h)) of a listed company [This applies to the individual only.] - k.
 An executive of a company whose outside officers are mutually assigned [This applies to the individual only.] - I. An executive of a company to which a listed company donates products, services, or money (This applies to the individual only.] - m.
 Other

-Name Independent Supplementary information Reason for auditor appointment Koichi Kobayashi auditor Nothing to note in particular Mr. Koichi Kobayashi has been appointed as outside auditor since the Company believes he can be expected to perform his duties as outside auditor appropriately on the back of his extensive insight for overseeing and supervising corporate management based on his deep knowledge of finance, legal affairs and tax affairs gained from his
+Name Independent Supplementary information Reason for auditor appointment Koichi Kobayashi 0 No material fact to report Mr. Koichi Kobayashi has been appointed as outside auditor since dip believes he can be expected to perform his duties as outside auditor appropriately because of his extensive insight for overseeing and supervising corporate management based on his deep knowledge of finance, legal affairs and tax affairs gained from his career as a certified public